-Furthermore, participant mentioned the programmes of seminar discussion also has inspired her thinking way: ‘Due to Yo-Yo tend to offer macro-level concept, therefore, sometimes I cannot understand immediately.
+Furthermore, participants mentioned that the seminar discussions offered in the festival programme inspired their thinking: ‘Due to Yo-Yo tend to offer macro-level concept, therefore, sometimes I cannot understand immediately.
 But it teaches me how to think deeply and when I recall his notion, I always can discover some deeper meanings.’
 (Kaichun).

-The music festival is unconsciously leading the career awareness and understanding of young participants through presenting positive examples of music and the sector, as well as a feasible direction (the recent trend of the sector) for activating the thoughts of musicians.
-As artistic director Yo-Yo Ma, ‘I hope you will connect ideas, turn hunches into experiments, realize that your love of one thing can turn into something much bigger, and turn all these experiences back to your music and your life’ (YMCG, 2018, p.
+The music festival is unconsciously leading the career awareness and understanding of young participants through presenting positive examples of music and the sector.
+As well as this, it offers a feasible direction (the recent trend of the sector) for activating the thoughts of musicians.
+As artistic director Yo-Yo Ma says, ‘I hope you will connect ideas, turn hunches into experiments, realise that your love of one thing can turn into something much bigger, and turn all these experiences back to your music and your life’ (YMCG, 2018, p.
 6).
 In the words of Jing,

 ‘of course, practice is the basement of a music career, but we are just afraid that young musicians do not think and only concentrated on day-to-day practice.
 Because most people who do not integrate both aspects are not achieved sustainable career development.’
 (Jing)

-As long as young musicians start to think creatively and critically, to learn how can integrate innovation and traditional ideas, their career will definitely be trigger in one day.
+As long as young musicians start to think creatively and critically, to learn how to integrate innovation and traditional ideas, their careers will definitely be triggered one day.

-5.1.2 Enlightenment by tutors
+5.1.2 Enlightenment through tutors

 As mentioned above, the YMCG is a festival that offers music training by world-renowned musicians and educators primarily through orchestra and chamber music coaching.
 There is no doubt that teachers play a vital role in guiding students.
 A convincing music tutor will continually seek out new approaches for improving the music skill of students (Beeching, 2005).
-Unsurprisingly, the advices offered by those prominent tutors are invaluable gifts of young participants.
-Interviewees further point out that they also see different teaching styles of tutors and absorb from their merits.
+Unsurprisingly, the advice offered by those prominent tutors is an invaluable gift to young participants.
+Interviewees further point out that they see tutors’ different teaching styles and absorb their merits.

 ‘Apart from doing projects and playing gigs, I also teach some kids and teenagers.
 By keeping the identity of teacher in mind, I always watch how other tutors were teaching and how the conductor rehearses.
 It provides very useful sources and guidelines for my teaching career.’
 (Rain)